Why go to an ADHD support group?

 Living with ADHD affects every part of life and at times can be isolating.
 Coming to a support group to share coping strategies and meeting like-minded people who are dealing with the same issues as you is supportive and motivating.
 Come along to meet new friends, share information, discuss diagnosis, getting access to services and have fun!

 What to expect at the meetings?

-The group is a relaxed social get together of around 10 to 20 people from all walks of life.
-On arrival you will be welcomed by one of the organisers and you can talk as little or as much as you like.
+Most groups are a relaxed, social get together of around 10 to 20 people from all walks of life (note, the Group Discussions are somewhat more structured, with a set topic and facilitator).
+On arrival, you will be welcomed by one of the organisers and you can talk as little or as much as you like.
 We understand it can be daunting to come along to a group for the first time and we want to make you feel as comfortable as possible.
 If you have any questions or worries please do not hesitate to contact us and we will do our best to help you.
 All meetings are confidential, no judgements are made and no issue is too delicate.
 No appointment necessary: please feel free to just turn up.